 Quickstart guide for Substack fiction writers

-Things I've learned from 8 years of writing fiction online
+Things I've learned from a decade of writing fiction online

 I’ve been writing and publishing fiction online since 2015.
 I’ve released three complete novels this way, chapter-by-chapter, week-by-week.
 It’s a rewarding and fun way to be more consistently productive.

-What follows is my distilled advice for writing fiction online, aimed especially at new writers here on Substack.
+What follows is my distilled advice for writing fiction online, aimed especially at new writers here on Substack.1

 Aim for a consistent word count.
-This will vary depending on genre and style, of course, but it’s a good idea to settle into a regular word count.
+This will vary depending on genre and style, but it’s a good idea to settle into a regular word count.
 It lets your readers know what to expect, so that when your latest post appears in their inboxes they already have a sense of a time commitment.
-I go with a loose goal of 1,200 words per chapter, which is long enough to have some real substance, but short enough to be easily read in a single sitting during breakfast / the commute / before bed.
-As with all rules, this is one you should break frequently.
+I aim for about 1,200 words per chapter, which is long enough to have some real substance, but short enough to be easily read in a single sitting during breakfast / the commute / before bed.2 As with all rules, this is one you should break frequently.

 Don't over-commit.
 If you can't manage a new story every day, don't promise it!
 Figure out your natural cadence and what you can comfortably deliver without stressing yourself out.
 That might be one a month, one a week or something else.
 Then stick to it like glue.
-A healthy writer = better writing.
+Missing deadlines and constantly changing the schedule will be stressful for you and confusing for your readers.
+A healthy writer = better writing = happier readers.

 Pay attention to presentation.
 Substack doesn’t give you much flexibility in terms of design, which is mostly a good thing; it ensures that everyone’s Substack has a baseline quality.
-You can still add your personal touches, and make sure your writing is instantly recognisable.
+You can still add your personal touches, to help your newsletters be instantly recognisable.
 Create a book cover, design graphics to act as scene dividers, add a banner to the top of emails and so on.
 If you don’t have design expertise, try using Canva - a simple and useful online tool.
-Alternatively you can ask a friend or even hire someone to help out with creating those initial assets.
+Alternatively, you can ask a friend or even hire someone to help out with creating those initial assets.
+I have a detailed guide to designing your newsletter here.

 Be cautious of using AI generated images.
 This advice will inevitably change given the pace of developments in the AI space.
-I advise caution for two reasons, currently:
+I advise caution for four reasons, currently:

-AI generated images still look like AI generated images.
-Even the newer MidJourney systems still produce overly perfect images that at a glance have a particular generated look and feel.
+AI generated images still look like AI generated images — especially if someone is using them as-is, without any additional work.
+Even the newer systems still produce overly perfect images that at a glance have a recognisable look and feel: technically impressive, but generic and without focus.
 Unless you’re really good at your prompts, this will mean that your images look like everyone else’s.
-Instead of defining a visual look, it can make you more generic.
+Instead of defining a visual look, it can make your newsletter look boring.

-Given the ongoing ethical questions and issues, AI images will actively dissuade some people from reading your work.
-Back when I was experimenting with MidJourney in 2022 I had at least one person who did not upgrade their subscription because I was using AI images at that time.
-You have to weigh up the equation: will AI images attract you more readers than they’ll lose?
+Aside from the aesthetics, the ongoing ethical questions around generative AI are still unresolved.
+Back when I was experimenting with MidJourney in 2022 I had at least one person who did not take out a paid subscription specifically because I was using AI images at that time.
+Will AI images attract more readers than they’ll lose?
+The answer is likely to be different for everyone.

 Don’t include chapter numbers in your post headers.
 If you're writing a long-form story, or serialising a novel, don't include chapter numbers in the post titles.
 I did this for the first 70 chapters of Tales from the Triverse and realised that, over time, it becomes off-putting to new readers.
 They see an increasingly massive number and think ‘that looks like a lot of homework.’

 Use sections.
 On Substack you can organise posts into ‘sections’.
 This can be used for collections of stories, or for ongoing serials.
-It makes it much easier for people to find and navigate, and Substack automatically adds previous/next buttons to the bottom of posts to aid with sequeential reading.
+It makes it much easier for people to find and navigate, and Substack automatically adds previous/next buttons to the bottom of posts to aid with sequential reading.
+Official info on sections here.

 Use custom buttons.
 These can be used to additional previous / next chapter links and to link through to your index.
 Plus, of course, to encourage subscriptions.